Will-Trinh/BiteScan/README.md

 ### Tran Nguyen - Front-End Engineer

 Tran is passionate about front-end development and creating intuitive, user-friendly UI/UX designs.
-Outside of tech, she enjoy trying new restaurants, cooking at home, spending time at the beach, and traveling.
+Outside of tech, she enjoys trying new restaurants, cooking at home, spending time at the beach, and traveling.

 ### Hoang Nguyen - Full-stack Engineer